 After an employee leaves the company, retires, or is eligible for a distributable event, shares allocated to their ESOP account are distributed to the employee, usually in the form of cash or company stock.

-Note that in some cases ESOP may also include a “Leaver provision” in which the departing employee has the option to sell their shares back to the company at fair market value.
+Note that in some cases an ESOP arrangement may also have a “Leaver” clause.
+If a departing employee decides to exercise this right, they are allowed to sell their ESOP shares back to the company at a fair market value.

 More than acting as a source of reward for their accomplishments, ESOP is beneficial for employees in the following ways:

 Once employees acquire a stake in the company at a discounted rate, they can sell these shares.
-They not only acquire ownership within their organisation, but they can also make massive profits through the shares.
+They not only acquire ownership within their organisation, but they can also make massive profits through their ESOP shares.

 Most companies offer dividend payouts to their stakeholders.
 Thus, as employees own a stake in the company under ESOP, they can earn additional income through dividends.

-ESOP’s strategy acts as an effective tool to attract employees and retain them for the company’s long-term growth.
-It incentivises staying within the organisation till the end of the vesting period, which is generally four years.
+ESOPs can act as an effective tool to attract and retain top talent for the company’s long-term growth.
+It incentivises staying within the organisation till the end of the vesting period, which is generally four years in India.
 Thus, by making them stakeholders, employers can ensure that they remain committed to the company’s interest in the long haul.

 An employee who becomes a stakeholder stands to gain more when the company makes profits.
-By giving them a sense of ownership, employers can boost their workers’ productivity and generate higher gains.
+By giving them a sense of ownership, employers can boost their workers’ productivity and generate higher revenue.

-According to Rule 12 of the (Share Capital and Debentures) Rules, 2014, ESOPs can be issued to:
+According to Rule 12 of Companies (Share Capital and Debentures) Rules, 2014, ESOPs can be issued to: